We may earn money or products from the companies mentioned in this post.

 5. Cooling Towels are a must at disneyland

 I love cooling towels.
 You can find them off Amazon for a really good price.
-Now, not all cooling towels are created equal, and while the higher priced ones are often a good option, I have always found they tend to be a pain.
-Most of them are very stiff when dry.
+Now, not all cooling towels are created equal, and while the higher-priced ones are often a good option, I have always found they tend to be no better than the more affordable options.

 Instead, I have purchased a large pack of cheaper cooling towels off Amazon, and just rotate them.
 They still work well, and are easy to stuff in a bag when they are dry.